cwdocs/cwdocs/docs/index.en.md

     <br>
     <br>

--   __Rhino.Inside Cadwork__
+-   __Rhino.Inside cadwork__

     ---

-    Rhino.Inside Cadwork is a tool that allows embedding Rhino 7 into cadwork 3D.
+    Rhino.Inside cadwork is a tool that allows embedding Rhino 7 into cadwork 3D.
 Algorithms can be designed via Grasshopper, which then automate tasks in cadwork.
     Take advantage of surface modeling in your cadwork 3D environment.

     <!DOCTYPE html>